How to avoid hair loss and keep your mane glossy

-Hair loss can occur for a variety of reasons, including illness or as a side effect of taking medication.
+Hair loss can occur for a variety of reasons, including illness, stress or as a side effect of taking medication.
 But in the months and years leading up to menopause, many women experience varying degrees of hair loss and thinning.
 It can be a gradual process, with thinning being apparent after we have brushed our hair.

 Emma Munroe tells us that she recently lost all of her hair almost overnight which her doctor has told her is due to menopause.
 She’s 48 and has a stressful London-based job in the city.
 But after undergoing a battery of tests, medics told her that there was nothing that they could do and that, whilst rare, it is something that can happen to some women at this time of their lives.